rudradesai200/Basic/README.md

-# BASIC : A basic automated setup tool for the Django-Python Framework.
+# BASIC : An automated tool for hassle-free Django project setup
-A complete package for the advanced setup of the Django-Python framework.
-Installation of most of the features is covered like template tags, Django-admin custom commands, include and templating in Django.
-Just install this package, use the setup script for setup and then use it to have a preconfigured advanced Django project with just a few commands.
+'Basic' is a complete package for the advanced setup of the Django-Python framework.
+Setup of most of the features including and not limited to template tags, Django-admin custom commands, include and templating in Django are covered.
+Just install this package, run the setup script, and then use it to have your own preconfigured advanced Django project with just a few commands.

 Also, add as many apps you want, with no additional configuration to be done.
 Everything like adding URLs, including that app to INCLUDED_APPS, setting up the basic index page, and many more, is done automatically.
-Please look at the examples below to start.
+Please look at the examples below to get started.

-A complete authentication system can be setup with just one command.
-Login, Logout & Register are currently supported, but can be extended to many more.
+A complete authentication system can be set up with just one command.
+Login, Logout & Register functionalities are already supported and can be extended to many more.

 ### NOTE:  It can be run on any Linux machine with Python>=3 and Django>=2.2.
 ## GET STARTED